huseyinyilmaz/placebo/doc/index.rst

         request_query_params = last_request.query
         ...

-Here we used same Decorator for first and second page.
-So we needed to access the instance for them so we could inspect both requests.
+Here we used the same decorator for first and second pages.
+So we needed to access the relevant instance so we could inspect both requests.

 Mocking with regex url
 ======================

 For some cases, we might want to mock a url using a regular expression.

-Unfortunately each backend has its own way of implementing regular expression and each implementation is uncompetible with the others.
+Unfortunately each backend has its own way of implementing regular expressions and implementations are incompatible with  others.
 For that reason there is no generic way of describing regex urls.
 In placebo, we choose to delegate regex urls to backends.
 So each backends has its own version of regex implementation.

 Regex url in httmock backend
 ----------------------------

-Httmock requires url attribute to have type of `urlparse.ParseResult` or `urlparse.SplitResult` to use backends.
-If url attribute is in String type of regex, mock will not work.
+Httmock requires url attribute to be of type ``urlparse.ParseResult`` or ``urlparse.SplitResult`` to use backends.
+If the ``url`` attribute is in string type of regex ($FIXME$), mock will not work.

 .. code-block:: python